 When we focus on one thing (such as the breath), we stimulate the parasympathetic nervous system, and reduce activity of both the amygdala and the sympathetic nervous system.
 This leads to feelings of inner peace and enters the body into a restorative state that is incredibly effective for healing both the mind and body.
 [Harvard University, 2019].

-Once we have entered this state of focused relaxation, we also gain more conscious awareness of the mind.
-We are able to perceive our thoughts and other mental phenomena clearly for what they are.
+Once we have entered this state of focused relaxation, we gain more conscious awareness of the mind.
+We can perceive our thoughts and other mental phenomena clearly for what they are.

 Instead of getting lost in thoughts and feelings, and thereby reacting to them, we become conscious of those thoughts and feelings and are therefore non-reactive.
-This is essentially what Goenka has stated about Vipassana, and has been proven through numerous studies including this one.
+This is essentially what Goenka has stated about Vipassana.
+And it has been proven through studies including this one.

-So how is meditation different to guided meditation?
+So how is silent meditation different to guided meditation?

-When we practice guided meditation, the mind is never at a point of complete stillness because we are focusing on two things: the voice of the instructor and object of meditation.
-This produces a to-and-fro, the mind bouncing back and forth, which means we are never wholly focused on one thing.
+When we practice guided meditation, the mind is never at a point of complete stillness because we are focusing on two things:.
+Firstly, the voice of the instructor.
+And secondly, the object of meditation.
+This produces a to-and-fro, the mind bouncing back and forth.
+The result is that we are never wholly focused on one thing.

-Because of this, we do not achieve inner stillness and therefore do not produce the same level of relaxation.
+Because of this, we do not achieve inner stillness.
+And therefore, we do not produce the same level of relaxation.

-This is why guided meditation is not as effective as silent meditation, which was proven in 2019 research by Lancaster University, which shows that meditation apps are not as useful as silent meditation.
+This is why guided meditation is not as effective as silent meditation.
+And this was proven in 2019 research by Lancaster University, which shows that meditation apps are not as useful as silent meditation.

-This one-pointed focus leads to Samatha (calmness), which promotes parasympathetic nervous system activity and enters the mind and body into a restorative state.
+This one-pointed focus leads to Samatha (calmness).
+In turn, this promotes parasympathetic nervous system activity and enters the mind and body into a restorative state.

-Traditional meditation also increases conscious awareness, which provides insight in the mind and therefore gives us more control and less reactivity to thoughts and feelings.
+Traditional meditation also increases conscious awareness, which provides insight into the mind.
+Thereby, it gives us more control and less reactivity to thoughts and feelings.

 I don’t want to say that guided meditation is bad.
 It is relaxing and certainly helpful for temporarily releasing stress.
 However, because it does not truly train the mind to focus and it does not train us to understand mental phenomena, it simply cannot compare with silent meditation.